wavebeem/wavebeem.com/src/blog/2024/open-world-fatigue.md

 date: "2024-10-20"
 ---

-Adapted from a Cohost post made on 2023 June 2.

 ## I wrote this after beating Tears of the Kingdom (TOTK)

 Like Breath of the Wild (BOTW) before it, this game could be played for hundreds